AnnedeKoeijer/Schelling_reloaded/README.md

 Only Model 3:

-- socioeconomic_homophily_reds: the percentage of similar agents needed in a neighborhood to deem the cell as a "correct" socio-economic neighborhood
+- (model3a): socioeconomic_homophily_reds: the percentage of similar agents needed in a neighborhood to deem the cell as a "correct" socio-economic neighborhood
 - socioeconomic_homophily_blues ''

-For the visualisations (file) of the model, changing the parameters can be done by adjusting in the ModularServer function (bottom of the file) the last input to model_params1_2 or model_params3, as there will eb sliders available in the visualisation.
+For the visualisations of the model (server.py), changing the parameters can be done by adjusting in the ModularServer function (bottom of the file) the last input to model_params1_2, model_params3a or model_params3b, as there will be sliders available in the visualisation.